Grelot/blog/content/resume/index.md

 # Softwares

 * **[WFGD](https://shiny.cefe.cnrs.fr/wfgd/)**(main contributor): interactive worldmap of fish genetic diversity.
+* **[ANVAGE](https://github.com/Grelot/anvage)** (main contributor): ANnotation Variants GEnome is a python toolkit software to perform routine operations such as detecting synonymous genetic variants from VCF, GFF3 and FASTA genome files.
 * **[vcfsynonymous](https://github.com/Grelot/vcfsynonymous)**(main contributor): identify coding variant who are synonymous from annotated genome information and VCF.
 * **[Rgeogendiv](https://github.com/Grelot/rgeogendiv)**(main contributor): R package for downloading, preparing and aligning georeferenced DNA sequences on Genbank to calculate genetic diversity at different geographical scales
 * **[Workflow to process environmental DNA sequencing data](https://gitlab.mbb.univ-montp2.fr/edna)**(main contributor, maintainer): this workflow is open-source and it is used by SPYGEN company, IFREMER, ETH Zurich and the marine explorations of Monaco.